zzdatadriven/zzdatadriven.github.io/_posts/2021-4-20-Tableau_resource.md

 1. Practical Tableau.

-In processing, Im hoping i can finish reading it first time by the end of April, 2021.
+In processing, I'm hoping i can finish reading it first time by the end of April, 2021.

 2. Tableau for Dummies.